sosa-daniel/ps_scripts/README.md

 # ps_scripts
 Powershell Scripts for various system administration tasks

-## To set the execution policy, first open up powershell as Administrator and run:
+## Start PS as administrator and set the session execution policy:
 `Set-ExecutionPolicy Bypass`

 This will disable blocking execution of scripts without warnings of promps.
 Applies only to the current PS session.